Vietnam.vn - Nền tảng quảng bá Việt Nam

 Passion for growing salt-tolerant plants

-At that time, saltwater agriculture was a very promising industry in the world .
+At that time, salty agriculture was a very promising industry in the world .
 Nhat and his colleagues spent 3 years to create a complete scenario, to anticipate possible situations and to have solutions to overcome them to bring the highest efficiency.

-Nhut's initial success was in making vegetable salt from the sea phyllanthus plant.
+Nhut's initial success was making vegetable salt from the sea phyllanthus plant.
 According to him, vegetable salt is extracted from natural vegetables and fruits, so it is recommended by doctors because it has a lower sodium content than table salt.
-In addition, vegetable salt Also contains a lot of potassium, a mineral that helps balance blood pressure and supports the treatment of heart diseases.
+In addition, vegetable salt also contains a lot of potassium, a mineral that helps balance blood pressure and supports the treatment of heart diseases.

 Develop your own brand